John Guare: Early life

-He was raised in Jackson Heights, Queens.
-In 1949 his father suffered a heart attack and subsequently moved the family to Ellenville, New York while he recovered.
+John Guare was raised in Jackson Heights, Queens.
+In 1949, his father suffered a heart attack and subsequently moved the family to Ellenville, New York, while he recovered.
 His father's relatives lived there, making it an idyllic experience for him.
 Guare did not regularly attend school in Ellenville because the school's daily practices were not in keeping with the recommendations of the Catholic Church, causing his father to suspect the school had communist leanings.
 Instead of attending school, Guare was assigned home study and took exams intermittently, which allowed him time to go to the movies and see all the hits of the time.
 This had a lasting influence on Guare and his career.

 He attended Georgetown University and the Yale School of Drama, graduating in 1962 with a M.F.A in Playwriting.
 Under the direction of Georgetown's Donn B. Murphy, his play The Toadstool Boy, about a country singer's quest for fame, won first place in the District of Columbia Recreation Department's One-Act-Play competition.
 In 1960, the Mask and Bauble presented The Thirties Girl, a musical for which Guare did the book, much of the music and the lyrics, again under Murphy's tutelage.
-Set in Hollywood's turbulent 1920s, it deals with the dethronement of a reigning diva by a fresh-faced starlet.
+Set in 1920s Hollywood, it deals with the dethronement of a reigning diva by a fresh-faced starlet.

 Career

 Guare's early plays, mostly comic one-acts exhibiting a flair for the absurd, include To Wally Pantoni, We Leave a Credenza, produced at Caffe Cino in 1965 and Muzeeka (1968).

-Cop-Out premiered on Broadway at the Cort Theatre on April 7, 1969 and closed on April 12, 1969, as part of two one-act plays, including Home Fires.
+Cop-Out premiered on Broadway at the Cort Theatre on April 7, 1969, and closed on April 12, 1969, as part of two one-act plays, including Home Fires.
 Cop-Out starred Linda Lavin and Ron Leibman.